giancosta86/wiki-transform/README.md

 - **signal**: if present, passed to the base constructor

+## Additional notes

+As a convenience utility, especially for testing, the package also provides a `wikiPageToXml()` function, which converts a WikiPage to XML - using a _CDATA block_ in every field.

 ## Further reference

 For additional examples, please consult the unit tests in the source code repository.